nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_DiagnosticReport.md

   </tr>
 </table>

 Reference to the result(s) which are contained in the DiagnosticReport.
+This may contain references to stan standalone test results, test group headers (which then reference further results) or a mixture of both.

 In GP systems this will also contain a reference to an `observation` that contains the details of the time that the report was filed into the patient record.
 This will be identified as the `observation.code` element will be populated with the SNOMED code ??????